-Deficiency is used to refer to missing or omitted information within a submitted application.
+As described in section I.B.1 of the FY24 NOFO, deficiency is used to refer to missing or omitted information within a submitted application.
 Deficiencies typically involve missing documents, information on a form, or some other type of unsatisfied information requirement (e.g., an unsigned form, unchecked box, etc.).
 Depending on specific criteria, deficiencies may be either curable or non-curable.